Germany’s new chancellor, Olaf Scholz, takes over as Angela Merkel’s long goodbye has its last act

 It has been a long road getting here.
-Merkel, a conservative Christian Democrat, has been treated to a number of send-offs, both formal and informal, at home and abroad.
+Merkel, a conservative Christian Democrat, has been treated to send-offs, both formal and informal, at home and abroad.
 Despite four terms in office — a reign that predates the iPhone — Merkel is leaving less than two weeks shy of the record for longest chancellorship.
 That’s held by Helmut Kohl, Merkel’s party mentor who oversaw German reunification in 1990.

 She is the first German chancellor to retire, rather than lose, and one of the few heads of government to plan her exit from political life.
-From her seat in the parliament’s visitor gallery, Merkel received a lengthy standing ovation from lawmakers and other officials before voting began.
+On Wednesday, from her seat in the parliament’s visitor gallery, Merkel received a lengthy standing ovation from lawmakers and other officials before voting began.

 Otherwise, she kept a characteristically low-key profile on her final day in office and is set to hand the chancellery over to Scholz in the afternoon.